-Click "Refresh" after designating the category as a punt and you'll see that PuntV, LeagueV, and Punt+ have been automatically added as Display Columns (shown and explained below).
+Click "Refresh from Yahoo!" after designating the category as a punt and you'll see that PuntV, LeagueV, and Punt+ have been automatically added as Display Columns (shown and explained below).
 DynV and PosV will also update based on the punted categories, so they remain the columns of choice for your in-draft decisions.
-Note: de-select a punt by moving the category back to the "On" designation and click "Refresh" and all display columns and player values will revert back to reflect no punt.
+Note: de-select a punt by moving the category back to the "On" designation and click "Refresh from Yahoo!" and all display columns and player values will revert back to reflect no punt.

 In the punt turnovers example above, you can see that Michael Carter-Williams gets a dramatic upgrade within the punt, while an efficient player like Jose Calderon is downgraded slightly.
 LeagV (League Value) is the original Value column, the player's value with no punt, while PuntV shows the new values based on the punted categories, and Punt+ is the numerical difference between the two values.
 And, again, DynV and PosV also will have updated to reflect your punt strategy.
 Note: punt strategies can dramatically affect values and ranks, so be sure not to sort by DynV alone.
 Check MRank before you pick to make sure you are also making the most informed decisions relative to market values, to ensure that you are not reaching for players any more than you have to.